-My Comment: It takes both – a quality product and quality service experience – to create the customer-focused company.
+My Comment: It takes both – a quality product and a quality service experience – to create a customer-focused company.
 If the product doesn’t do what it’s supposed to do, then it doesn’t matter how nice the service is.
 And, if the product is awesome, but the service is terrible, customers will eventually move to a different source and find a similar or same product (sometimes one that isn’t quite as good)because they feel appreciated and have a better service experience.
 The combination of the two is powerful.

 (The Ritz-Carlton Leadership Center) In the following guest story, the employee was addressing a customer complaint and was able to not only solve a problem, but turn the situation into a memorable and personal customer experience.

 My Comment: Sometimes it’s fun and refreshing to read about a company that delivers an outstanding customer experience.
 The Ritz-Carlton is known for great service, so it shouldn’t surprise you to read a story like this one.
 This is the kind of story that customer service legends are made from.